malept/asdf-ruby/README.md

 asdf plugin add ruby https://github.com/malept/asdf-ruby.git
 ```

-Please make sure you have the required [system dependencies](https://github.com/rbenv/ruby-build/wiki#suggested-build-environment) installed before trying to install Ruby.
+Please make sure you have the required [system dependencies](https://github.com/rbenv/ruby-build/wiki#suggested-build-environment) installed before trying to install Ruby from source.
 It is also recommended that you [remove other ruby version managers before using asdf-ruby](#troubleshooting)

 ## Use